 As to be expected during this time of the year, there is about to be an influx of holiday specials and various movie marathons — which, quite honestly, I simply cannot get enough of.
 It also means that all of the Charlie Brown specials, including It’s the Great Pumpkin, Charlie Brown, are beginning to air on TV.
 But since watching live TV is much less common than it used to be, there are some people out there who are probably going to be asking: is It’s the Great Pumpkin, Charlie Brown on Netflix?

-The Halloween special does have some options available for streaming purposes, but unfortunately, none of them include Netflix, or even Hulu, which are primary streaming platforms for a lot of TV lovers.
-Without these go-to options available, it's worth noting that It’s the Great Pumpkin, Charlie Brown will be airing on Oct.
-19 and Oct.
-29 on ABC at 8 p.m.
-ET, so you can tune in then (or at least ask a friend with a TV to DVR it for you).
-But other than that, you’ll have to find it on YouTube or pay to stream it on Amazon or iTunes since none of the Charlie Brown specials are available on Netflix for streaming, at least not yet anyway.
+The Halloween special does have some options available for streaming purposes, but unfortunately none of them include Netflix, or even Hulu, which are primary streaming platforms for a lot of TV lovers.
+Even though these go-to options aren't available, you can pay to stream it on YouTube, Amazon, or iTunes since none of the Charlie Brown specials are available on Netflix for streaming.
+Some of those platforms offer the option to buy the film digitally, which means it will be available for your family to watch all year long — if that's what they want!

 It’s the Great Pumpkin, Charlie Brown premiered as a TV special back in 1966 and since then, has been a staple for many families and a solid tradition to bring in the beginning of the holiday seasons.
 While Halloween isn’t exactly a family holiday for some, it’s still a fun day to come together and play pretend and watching It’s the Great Pumpkin, Charlie Brown can be a part of that holiday fun.